MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/FacilityItemProduction.md

 ms.author: cdmditeam
 ---

-# Facility item production in Cloud for Sustainability Shared Data Model(FacilityItemProduction)
+# Facility item production in Cloud for Sustainability shared data model(FacilityItemProduction)

 Entity used to record the production quantity of an item in a facility for a specified period.